OpenAI Lunar Lander – Solving with Vanilla DQN (aka Reinforcement Learning with Experience Replay)

 I did my best to implement the above in TensorFlow with just the paper published by DeepMind as a reference.
 However, I succumbed to referencing code snippets from multiple sources on the internet.

-It’s alive!!!
+It’s Alive!!!

+And a pretty good pilot, too.
 The artificial brain figures out how to land consistently on target after the equivalent of 52 hours of trying:

-I know it looks like a simple game, but trust me, it’s not that simple.
+It looks like a simple game, but trust me, it’s not that simple.

 Here’s why:

 • All we give the brain is a score to work on.
-If it gets closer to the landing target, the score goes up and vice versa if it moves further away.
+If it gets closer to the landing target, the score goes up, and vice versa if it moves further away.

-It starts by just doing randomly choosing between:
+It starts by just randomly choosing between:

 1. Fire Main Engine (the one below the lander)